curi/fi/docs/books/the-choice/index.md

 Smaller problems can be isolated from that compromise so they can be handled without handling the root problem (common in business).
 Investigating small problems don't necessarily lead to finding the root cause.
 Focusing on big problems has a higher return on time/effort.

-> Part of the belief in Inherent Simplicity is that any conflict, including root conflicts, can be removed by removing one of the underlying false assumptions.
+"Part of the belief in Inherent Simplicity is that any conflict, including root conflicts, can be removed by removing one of the underlying false assumptions."

 Efrat asks why Eli kept looking for "better and better solutions", and Eli responds that he didn't, but after changing a deep assumption the situation changes.
 Looking into the consequences of that change lead to a new 'big picture' and many of the other improvements 'dropped out', as such.